tembo-io/website/src/content/docs/product/stacks/Analytical/analytics.md

 ```

 Then run the same query on the local Postgres table.
- Notice the execution time being approximately 3x faster it is enabled by DuckDB.
+ Notice the execution time being nearly 5x faster it is enabled by DuckDB.

 ```sql
 SELECT